zvirja/libtorrent/docs/building.rst

 __ https://www.boost.org/users/download/#live

 Extract the archive to some directory where you want it.
-For the sake of this guide, let's assume you extract the package to ``c:\boost_1_68_0`` (I'm using a windows path in this example since if you're on linux/unix you're more likely to use the autotools).
+For the sake of this guide, let's assume you extract the package to ``c:\boost_1_68_0``.
 You'll need at least version 1.49 of the boost library in order to build libtorrent.

 Step 2: Setup BBv2